HandreyP/Map-World/README.md

 # Map-World
-Map of World made of django, using folium and geocoder.
+The first version of the map, are made with folium and Geocoder